Asa Butterfield

+Asa Bopp Farr Butterfield (/ˈeɪsə/ AY-sə; born 1 April 1997) is an English actor.
 Beginning his career as a child actor, Butterfield first achieved recognition as the lead of the historical drama film The Boy in the Striped Pyjamas (2008).
-He continued to headline films during the 2010s, starring in the adventure drama Hugo (2011), the war science fiction film Ender's Game (2013), the drama X+Y (2014), and the fantasy Miss Peregrine's Home for Peculiar Children (2016).
-In 2019, Butterfield began portraying the lead of the Netflix comedy-drama series Sex Education.
+He continued to headline films during the 2010s, starring in the adventure drama Hugo (2011), the science-fiction film Ender's Game (2013), the drama X+Y (2014), the fantasy Miss Peregrine's Home for Peculiar Children (2016) and the romantic science-fiction The Space Between Us (2017).
+From 2019 to 2023, Butterfield portrayed the lead of the Netflix comedy-drama series Sex Education.

 Early life

-Asa Maxwell Thornton Farr Butterfield was born on 1 April 1997, in Islington, London, England, and is the son of Jacqueline Farr, a psychologist, and Sam Butterfield, an advertising copywriter.
+Asa Bopp Farr Butterfield was born on 1 April 1997 in Islington, London, and is the son of Jacqueline "Jake" Farr, a psychologist, and Sam Butterfield, an advertising copywriter.
+He is named after comet Hale-Bopp.
 He was educated at Stoke Newington School.

 Career

 Butterfield started acting at age seven at the Young Actors Theatre Islington.
 Later, he secured minor roles in the 2006 television drama After Thomas and the 2007 film Son of Rambow.

 In 2008, he had a guest role playing Donny in the television series Ashes to Ashes.
 In that same year, aged ten, Butterfield played the lead role in The Boy in the Striped Pyjamas.
 Director Mark Herman said that they came across Butterfield early on in the audition process.
 He was on the first audition tape he received and he was the third hopeful he met in person.
 Herman thought Butterfield's performance was outstanding, but only decided to cast him after auditioning hundreds of other boys, "so no stone was left unturned".
 Herman and producer David Heyman were looking for someone who was able to portray the main character's innocence, so they asked each of the children what they knew about the Holocaust.
 Butterfield's knowledge was slim and it was purposely kept that way throughout filming so it would be easier for him to convey his character's innocence.
 The final scenes of the film were shot at the end of the production period to prepare both him and Jack Scanlon for the dramatic ending of the film.

 Butterfield beat hundreds of boys to the role and also successfully passed the auditions for a role in Mr. Nobody for which he auditioned at the same time.
 He elected not to pursue the latter role.
 In 2008, he portrayed Mordred in the Merlin episode "The Beginning of the End"; Butterfield appeared as Mordred in a number of subsequent episodes.
 In 2010, he had a small part in The Wolfman.
 He starred as Norman Green in Nanny McPhee and the Big Bang (2010).
 The film, and his performance, both received positive reviews.